carllacan/ankimaker/README.md

 # AnkiMaker
-AnkiMaker lets you automatically create Anki Decks by loading lists of words and then looking up the definitions.
+AnkiMaker lets you automatically create Anki Decks by loading lists of words from a variety or sources and then looking up the definitions, translations and other things online.

 ## You can load words from
 * Your Kindle's Vocabulary Builder list